 Taking personal responsibility for your learning means acknowledging when your performance does not match your goals and doing something about it.
-I hope you will come talk to me so that I can help you find the right approach to success in this course, and I encourage you to visit the Counseling Center's Academic Resources to learn more about the wide range of resources available to you.
+We hope you will come talk to us so that we can help you find the right approach to success in this course, and We encourage you to visit the Counseling Center's Academic Resources to learn more about the wide range of resources available to you.
 Below are some additional resources and services commonly used by graduate students.
 For a more comprehensive list, please visit the Graduate School's Campus Resources Page.